teccr/chembot/Readme.md

 ```
 A search request will contain the following parts:
 * ID Type (Identifier Type): Unique identifier to be used in the search.
 The PubChem REST API requires an explicit specification of the ID Type to use.
 * Search Criteria: The value for the identifier.
-The data will be retrieve based on this field.
+The data will be retrieved based on this field.
 * Chemical Property to retrieve: Compound property to retrieve from PubChem database.
-* Attachments: Additional information to show in the result fo each ChemBot request.
+* Attachments: Additional information to show in the result for each ChemBot request.

 ## Identifier Types
 The user must work with the available identifier types.
 They correspond to a PubChem requirement.
 When the user gets a pop-up asking ID Type, choose the one corresponding to the current search.
 You can also type the value.
 ChemBot supports the following Identifier Types:
 * name: Chemical name or any synonym available in the PubChemd system.
 * cid: PubChem Compound Identification.
-Non-zero integer and unique identifier for chemical structures.
+Non-zero integer and a unique identifier for chemical structures.
 * smiles: Simplified Molecular Input Line Entry System.
 It is a chemical structure line notation for representing molecules.
 It uses printable characters and may include wildcards.
 * inchi key:  IUPAC International Chemical Identifier, a chemical structure line notation.
 * sid: Unique identifier for a depositor-supplied molecule.
 It is an external registry ID provided by another data source.